 “That’s all for now,” Phillips said.
 “We’ll stay in touch.”

-so sure,” Williams replied, frowning.
+“I’m not so sure,” Williams replied, frowning.

 Ryan’s cellphone chirped in his pocket.
-He pulled it out to see a familiar number.
+He set the photo back on the table, pulled out the phone, and looked down to see a familiar number.
 It was Sarah’s twin sister, Beth.

 “Any news?” she asked.

-“They think you’re responsible?”
+“They think you’re a suspect?”

 “Do you think she fell from the peak?”
 Beth asked.

-“I can’t believe anyone would harm her,” Beth said.
+“I can’t believe anyone would harm her.”

 “Then you know what I mean.”

 “I try to think of good outcomes, but it’s not like Sarah to disappear like this,” Beth said, pacing the floor of her uptown condo.
 “She and I have talked every night for as long as I can remember.
 We finish each other’s thoughts and sentences.
 She has to be okay.
-Losing her would be like losing half of me.”
+Losing her would be like losing half of myself.”

-“There’s a ranger station inside Jefferson Park about six miles off Route 321 on Murdock Road.
+“There’s a ranger station inside Jefferson Park about six miles off Route 421 on Murdock Road.
 We can spread out and walk toward the base of the peak from there.”

 “Okay.
 See you then,” Beth replied.
 “Oh.
 I almost forgot.”